Lehrter-Lab/CGEM/qdmvideo/readme.md

 ![Transparent viz example](https://github.com/oybcst/CGEM/blob/main/qdmvideo/volumeplusstuff.png)

 ## Hurricanes
-Hurricane data is NOAA best track shapefiles loaded into VisIt with the same sessionfile settings, saved as transparent images, and overlain on the videos for the dates/durations of the events using Camtasia, a video editing software.
+Hurricane data is NOAA best track shapefiles loaded into VisIt with the same sessionfile settings, saved as transparent images, and overlain on the videos for the dates/durations of the events using Camtasia.